 Per Commonwealth of Virginia requirements an appraisal of the easement is not necessary as the dedication does provide a direct benefit to the university.
-There is no proposed request.
+There is no proposed exchange for the value of the property.

-STAFF RECOMMENDATION: The staff recommends BOV approval of this dedication
+STAFF RECOMMENDATION: The staff recommends BOV approval of this dedication request.